MichaelClerx/cellml-validation/models_1_0/README.md

 The `unit_conversion_convertible` set contains models where unit conversion between components is necessary to obtain the correct results.
 The `unit_conversion_inconvertible` set contains models where connetions between varaibles with incompatible units have been made.
+Note that all models from both sets should validate, but software is free to complain about models from the `unit_conversion_inconvertible` on other grounds.
 None of the files in `valid` require unit conversion.

 ## Booleans